studio-ousia/luke/pretraining.md

 poetry install --extras "pretraining icu"
 ```

-If you face troubles to install them, please refer to the documentation of the
+If you face trouble when installing these packages, please refer to the
-corresponding package.
+documentation of the corresponding package.

 ## 2. Build a database from a Wikipedia dump